demathelin/robot/README.md

 `roslaunch velocity_qp run.launch robot_ip:=your_robot_ip`

-Load a new trajectory online (stored in panda_traj/trajectories/name_of_the_trajectory.csv)
+Load a new trajectory online (stored in panda_traj/trajectories/name_of_the_trajectory.csv).
+This uses a ros service to update the trajectory.

 `rosrun velocity_qp load_trajectory.py name_of_the_trajectory`

-Play the trajectory (you can also use rqt to call the service)
+Play the trajectory (you can also use rqt to call the service) This uses a ros service to interact with the code.

 `rosservice call /velocity_qp/updateUI "play_traj : true"`